GabeScott/standard-works-vault/General Conference/1978 April - Being “Anxiously Engaged”.md

 # Being “Anxiously Engaged”

-*By Joseph Anderson - Of the First Quorum of the Seventy*
+By Elder Joseph Anderson - *Of the First Quorum of the Seventy*

 *Given in the April session of the 1978 General Conference*